BirenderPanwar/EVA4_Phase1/session15/s15_qualifier/README.md

 **Memory Usage**

+* Peak memory used: 4.625 GB, around 18% of RAM is used.
+* Every batch of training memory usage was 1.782 MB and freed regularly
 * System memory status is captured using psutil package
 * Memory status is captured every 1000 batch of running.
 One epoch is 8750 batches with batch size of 32 and training samples of 280K
 * Parameters: Percentage of total memory in used, change in memory allocation between batches, peak memory used.